Lowest Mortgage Rate in Canada. Starting from 2.99%

 Keep in mind that Canada’s economy is still in recovery mode from recent higher interest rates — and current GDP projections lack the momentum to sustain very long against the percussive pounding of all-out tariffs.

-"If 2025 turns into the year of tariffs, a variable rate might go even lower than predicted.
+"If 2025 turns into the year of tariffs, a variable rate is likely to go even lower than predicted.
 For those comfortable enough with this rate type, it could be the mortgage savings ace up the sleeve amid economic uncertainty."

 – Dan Eisner, True North Founder and CEO